 2. A Powerful Q&A Engine

 A Q&A component within your knowledge management system allows you to not only centralize the subject matter expertise that currently exists across your organization, but to identify knowledge gaps that need to be filled.
-This can help your organization prioritize new content creation and grow your collective knowledge base over time.
+This can help your organization prioritize new content creation and can help grow your collective knowledge base over time.

-3. Reporting And Analytics
+3. Reporting and Analytics

 4. Access on Any Device